Cusco

-Cusco or Cuzco (Note: Cusco has been the preferred spelling since 1976; see § Spelling and etymology.) (/es-419/; Qosqo or Qusqu, /qu/) is a city in southeastern Peru, near the Sacred Valley of the Andes mountain range, and the Huatanay and Urubamba rivers.
+Cusco or Cuzco (Note: Cusco has been the preferred spelling since 1976; see § Spelling and etymology.) (/'ku:skoU/; /es-419/; Qusqu or Qosqo, /qu/) is a city in southeastern Peru, near the Sacred Valley of the Andes mountain range, and the Huatanay and Urubamba rivers.
 It is the capital and largest city of the eponymous Cusco Province and Cusco Department.
 It has historically been one of the largest cultural, economic and political centers of Peru.

-The city was originally founded in the 13th century as the capital of the Inca Empire.
-The region was conquered in the 16th-century by the Spanish and reestablished on 23 March 1524, with most of the city being constructed over monuments left from the Inca Empire.
+The region was inhabited by the Killke culture in the 10th century, with the fortress Sacsayhuamán being constructed in the 11th century.
+The city was originally founded in the 12th century by Manco Cápac, as the capital of the Kingdom of Cusco and, later, of the Inca Empire.
+The region was conquered in the 16th century by the Spanish and reestablished on 23 March 1534, with most of the city being constructed over monuments left from the Inca Empire.
 In 1983, Cusco was declared a World Heritage Site by UNESCO with the title "City of Cusco".
-It has become a major tourist destination, hosting over 2 million visitors a year and providing passage to numerous Incan ruins, such as Machu Picchu, one of the Seven modern wonders of the world and many others.
+It has become a major tourist destination, hosting over 2 million visitors a year and providing passage to numerous Incan ruins, such as Machu Picchu, one of the seven modern wonders of the world.
 The Constitution of Peru (1993) designates the city as the Historical Capital of Peru.

 Cusco is the seventh-most populous city in Peru; in 2017, it had a population of 428,450.
 It is also the largest city in the Peruvian Andes and the region is the seventh-most populous metropolitan area of Peru.
 Its elevation is around 3400 m.
 The largest district in the city is the Cusco District, which had a population of 114,630 in 2017, making up about one quarter of the city's total population.